Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Application and Extension of DG Methods to ODG

 We simply detect unknown classes based on the class probability given by the model's outputs.
 Let $P(c \mid \mathbf{x})$ be the class probability of $c$ for a given data $\mathbf{x}$, then the predicted class $\hat{y}$ is determined by

-where $\delta$ is the threshold parameter, and the case of $\hat{y}=\text{unknown}$ means that the input data $\mathbf{x}$ is judged to be an unknown class.
+where $\delta$ is the threshold parameter, and the case of ``$\hat{y}=\text{unknown}$'' indicates that the input data $\mathbf{x}$ is judged to be an unknown class.
 A similar method is also used in DAML~\cite{DAML} to detect unknown classes.